 2. The hundred

 Begin lying on your mat with your legs together and your arms at your sides.
 As you tighten your glutes and core, raise your feet off the ground, keeping your toes pointed.
 Extend your arms in front of you so your hands are just above your hips and raise your upper back and shoulders off the mat.
-Check your form by looking at a diagram over at Women’s Health.
 From this position, pump your arms several inches up and down five times as you inhale, then do five more as you exhale.
 Repeat as you’re able, eventually building up to 100 total pumps.

 3. Double-leg stretch